Gregorio Blasco: Career

 Blasco began his career in 1926 when he joined Acero de Olabeaga.
 Two years later he signed for Athletic Bilbao where his first match was a friendly against Swansea City.
-During his time with Athletic Bilbao he won the Ricardo Zamora Trophy three times, and also played 5 times for the Spanish national team.
+During his time with Athletic Bilbao he won the Ricardo Zamora Trophy three times, and also played 5 times for the Spain national team.
 He played with Athletic Bilbao until the outbreak of the Spanish Civil War in 1936 when all national competitions in Spain were put on hold.
 In 1937, in the midst of the civil war, he was selected for the Basque Country national football team which was sent abroad to raise funds for refugees fleeing the conflict.
 In 1938 that team integrated into the Mexican league under the name Club Deportivo Euzkadi.
 After one season the team dissolved and Blasco joined Real Club España.
 In 1941 he joined River Plate in Argentina, before returning to Mexico a year later to rejoin Club España.
 He stayed there until 1947 when he joined rival team Atlante.
 He was one of the first goalkeepers to use goalkeeping gloves.

 Apart from being a footballer he also had a business selling construction materials.